ntogasa/campground_scavenger/README.md

 ## Acknowledgements
 The campsite availability scraper in this app is an adaptation of the code from https://github.com/banool/recreation-gov-campsite-checker, which in turn is an adaptation of https://github.com/bri-bri/yosemite-camping 's application.
+Much thanks to both of them for providing the foundation and inspiration for this project!